krushna06/AI-Micro-Application/README.md

 - **Android Studio**: The primary development environment for building Android applications.
 - **WebView**: Used to display and interact with web content within the app.
 - **JavaScript**: Utilized for injecting dynamic content (e.g., chatbot, menu).
-- **CSS**: Used for styling the injected HTML elements (chat popup and menu) in the web content.
+- **Ollama**: A lightweight backend for running AI models locally or remotely.
-- **REST API**: The app interacts with the OpenAI API for natural language processing.
+- **deepseek-r1:1.5b**: The AI model used for natural language processing.

 ## Project Structure